 On one side is the majesty of the famous Konzerthaus concert hall, but the opposite side is the modern Intercontinental Hotel.

 The rink’s rear also looks fairly non-descript.
-However, the area is set to undergo significant development and the surrounds will no doubt be changing in the coming years.
+However, the area is set to undergo significant development and the surrounds will no doubt change in the coming years.

 The Eislaufverein itself was first established in 1867 and has a prestigious history.
 For example, European, World and Olympic figure skating champions have emerged from its midst.
 It moved to its current home in 1901, which at one point was the largest artificial ice rink in the world.